SwapnilPurohit/SOR_26/README.md

         return binary*255
 ```

-This time the node will open 4 OpenCV windows and try to find the red ball on the image.
-Let's add a red ball to the simulation first using the Resource Spawner plugin of Gazebo:
+This opens 4 OpenCV windows and tries to find the red ball.
+Spawn a red ball in the simulation using the Gazebo Resource Spawner plugin first:

 ![alt text][image21]

-Then let's see the new windows of our node:
+The new windows look like this:

 ![alt text][image22]

-Handling many OpenCV windows can be uncomfortable, so before we start following the ball, let's overlay the output of the three image processing windows on the camera frame:
+**Step 6 — Combine the views.** Managing 4 separate windows is awkward, so let's overlay the mask/contour/crosshair views onto the main camera frame.

-Define another function - `add_small_pictures`
+Add `add_small_pictures()`:
 ```python
     # Add small images to the top row of the main image
     def add_small_pictures(self, img, small_images, size=(160, 120)):